Pravastatin

 Muscle pain or weakness

-Some people will have muscle pain or weakness when taking statins.
+You may have muscle pain or weakness when taking statins.
 This is rarely serious and often goes away with time.
-If your pain comes on shortly after you start your statin, or gets worse, see your doctor.
-Your doctor will check an enzyme called creatine kinase to see if the aches and pains are possibly being caused or made worse by the statins.
+If your pain comes on shortly after you start your statin, or gets worse, see your healthcare provider.
+They will check an enzyme called creatine kinase to see if the aches and pains are possibly being caused or made worse by the statins.
 If so:

 - a lower dose or a different statin may be prescribed, or